 We’re nearing the end of 2012 and two years that Grace(full) Plate has been around.
-I’ll be headed home for the holidays and traveling around to see friends, family and The Man’s family.
+I’ll be headed home for the holidays and traveling around to see friends and family.

 I love being able to look back at the experiences that made me smile and my mouth water.
 It has been varied this year and I want to run through what has moved me.
 Last year I shared the first of this series, my favorite dining experiences of 2011, but I realized it’s more than dining, it can involve cooking, drinking – essentially gathering over food.

 Here are my most memorable food moments of 2012:

 Luca with Frank Bonnano: To celebrate Denver’s famed restauranteur, Frank Bonnano’s latest cookbook, we gathered around a table at Luca to try some of the Italian dishes he includes in his iCookbook for iPad: The Luca d’Italia Cookbook.
 Dish after dish (accompanied by a drink, he has mixology in the cookbook) came flowing out.
 From Sicilian calamari to Lobster fra diavolo to wild mushroom fusili – it was inspiring.
 We topped it off with house-made Lemoncello which brought me back to my days on the Amalfi Coast alongside Tiramisu.
 The dishes were rustic and familiar to my Italian palate.